Interview Query

 11. How many students actually won in a coin-tossing game based on their responses?

-100 students play a coin-tossing game where heads is a win and tails requires another flip.
+100 students play a coin-tossing game in which heads are a win and tails require another flip.
 If heads appear on the second flip, students lie about winning.
-Determine the actual number of winners if 30 students claim they won.
+If 30 students claim they won, determine the actual number of winners.

-You’re looking to establish a relationship between two variables and need to analyze how well a model fits a given set of data.
+You’re looking to establish a relationship between two variables and must analyze how well a model fits a given data set.
 Assess the potential downsides of relying solely on $R^2$ for this task.

 To prepare for probability and statistics interview questions, check out the comprehensive probability learning path.
 It covers basic to advanced probability concepts, including multivariate distributions and sampling theorems.